pass-with-high-score/tts-telegram-bot/README.md

 - If you see a message about missing configuration, ensure the env vars are set or `.env` contains both keys.
 - Network connectivity is required for Deepgram to transcribe.
 - If transcription is empty, the audio may be silent, too noisy, or unsupported.
+ - If DB persistence doesn't work, verify `DATABASE_URL` is correct and your IP/network can reach the Supabase Postgres endpoint.